Part A - Competition Details

 b.
 Stage 2: Shortlisted entrants will attend a masterclass in Brisbane or online via live-streaming.
 Masterclass attendees must submit a reflective essay of 600 words.
 Full details about the essay topic will be provided at the masterclass.

 c.
 Stage 3: A judging panel will select six (6) finalists who must submit a final pitch (outlining why they should be chosen as the Winner) in the form of a video.
 The duration of the video should be one (1) minute.
 Full details about the video content will be provided when finalists are notified.
-All finalists will be awarded tickets to attend the Griffith Business School (GBS) Gala Dinner where they will be celebrated.

 Note that costs of travel and accommodation for all events are at the entrants' own expense.